Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/General Functions.md

 Returns the current song position by milliseconds; Shortcut to: `getPropertyFromClass('backend.Conductor', 'songPosition')`.

 ### updateScoreText():Void
-Updates the current score text content, that's it.
+Updates the current score text content when changing any of its rating calculations, that's it.